klaasnienhuis/devfab/docs/guide/materials/textures.md

 }
 ```

 This is the AlbedoPBR channel of the teapot material.
-You see there's no more color property, like we saw in the [Material Channels](./channels) topic.
+You see there's no more `color` property, like we saw in the [Material Channels](./channels) topic.
 Instead, there's a `texture` property.
 For almost all channels, color and texture are mutually exclusive.
 Read more about that here: [Texture and color](#texture-and-color)

 The texture property contains the uid of the texture we found in the texture list.
 This is how the API knows which texture to use in the material.
-We'll ignore all other texture properties thatn uid for now.
+We'll ignore all texture properties except uid for now.
 There's also a UVTransforms property.
 This is used to transform the texture coordinates.
 We'll look at this later.

 ## Changing textures